totalspectrum/spin2cpp/doc/basic.md

   * `_vfs_open_host()` (for the loadp2 Plan 9 file system)
   * `_vfs_open_sdcard()` for a FAT file system on the P2 SD card.
   * `_vfs_open_sdcardx(clk, sel, di, do)` is the same, but allows explicit specification of which pins to use for the SD card
+  * `_vfs_open_littlefs_flash()` is the LittleFS file system, using 6MB of flash starting at offset 2MB.

+Note that the LittleFS file system may not be used in the same program as the FAT file system on the default pins, because the pins conflict.

 ### NEW

 Allocates memory from the heap for a new object, and returns a pointer to it.
 May also be used to allocate arrays of objects.
 The name of the type of the new object appears after the `new`, optionally followed by an array limit.
 Note that as in `dim` statements, the value given is the last valid index, so for arrays starting at 0 (the default) it is one greater than the number of elements.